Regulation of Medicine

 Improper notice of privacy practices

-HHS found that patients were either not receiving a Notice of Privacy Practices (NPP) or the notice was deficient.
+HHS found that patients either were not receiving a Notice of Privacy Practices (NPP) or the notice was deficient.
 The Final Rule made some changes in how practices can use or disclose a patient’s Protected Health Information (PHI).
 As a result, this required updates to your NPP.
-You can download a sample NPP from our website: www.magmutual.com.
+You can download a sample NPP from the sample policies tab in the HIPAA Toolkit.

 Timeliness and cost of providing medical records